3D Aspen Tree Shadow Box • Tutorial

 11. Make sections B, C and D following exactly the same steps as you used for Section A.

 Adding backgrounds is optional.
 I did create a 4 part sky background for use with the shadow box.
-It is available from my site here.
+It is included with the download from 3Dcuts.com (Not from the SIL store).

 12. Attach to wall